 Many altcoins, including ones with higher market caps can't verify their supply or their future supply.
 For many altcoins, the average user can't even verify the supply if they wanted to because running the required software needs an obscene amount of expensive computer resources and time to complete.

 It's important that anyone has the ability to easily and independently audit the bitcoin supply at any point in time - and that's what Bitcoin enables by running a Bitcoin full node.

 Bitcoin utilizes a peer to peer broadcast network to propogate data (such as data for a new transaction made by a wallet) between Bitcoin nodes on the network.
 Miners will eventually submit the transaction in the form of a transaction block to be recorded into the blockchain indefinitely.

 Bitcoin is clone-proof in two different aspects:

 - A bitcoin is impossible to clone out of thin air to expand the fixed monetary supply because of how bitcoin works.
 There is no actual physical or digital representation of a bitcoin to clone.
 Rather, there's just a public ledger of transactions that people all over the world have a copy of and maintain independently.

 - The network effects of Bitcoin cannot be cloned.
 Since Bitcoin's code is open source it's a given that anyone can clone it a million times to create altcoins but you can't magically copy and paste Bitcoin's security, adoption, value, organic growth, fair distribution, fair beginning, collective mining power, mind share, etc.

 Bitcoin is neutral because it doesn't belong to anyone and does not play favoritism towards any person, group, company or country.
-Everyone is on an equal playing field because it's just a protocol that exists and does its function.
+Everyone is on an equal playing field because it's just a protocol that exists and functions.